-The High Street entrance of Sterling Memorial Library (SML) will be closed from Wednesday, July 9, to Friday, August 8, to accommodate construction activity related to the restoration of the SML nave.
+The High Street entrance of Sterling Memorial Library (SML) will be closed until Friday, August 22, to accommodate construction activity related to the restoration of the SML nave.
 The Wall Street entrance to SML will remain open and will serve as the primary entrance and exit for the Library.
 The one exception will be for anyone requiring wheelchair access – they can continue to use the High Street entrance, where a security guard will be available to assist.

 Librarian Molly Dotson shows this student some materials from the Library's bookplate collection.